-The CRA Code Fundamentals are designed to apply to any CRA and any person employed by a CRA in either a full-time or part-time capacity.
+The Code Fundamentals are designed to apply to any CRA and any person employed by a CRA in either a full-time or part-time capacity.
 A CRA employee who is primarily employed as a credit analyst is referred to as an "analyst."

-For the purposes of the CRA Code Fundamentals, the terms "CRA" and "credit rating agency" refer to:

-- Those entities whose primary business is the issuance of credit ratings for the purposes of evaluating the credit risk of issuers or debt and debt-like securities; or - Any organization whose ratings are recognized for regulatory purposes by a financial regulatory authority.
+For the purposes of the Code Fundamentals, the terms "CRA" and "credit rating agency" refer to those entities whose business is the issuance of credit ratings for the purposes of evaluating the credit risk of issuers of debt and debt-like securities.

-For the purposes of the CRA Code Fundamentals, a "credit rating" is an opinion forecasting the creditworthiness of an entity, a credit commitment, a debt or debt-like security or an issuer of such obligations, expressed using an established and defined ranking system.
-As described in the CRA Report, credit ratings are not recommendations to purchase or sell any security.
+For the purposes of the Code Fundamentals, a "credit rating" is an opinion regarding the creditworthiness of an entity, a credit commitment, a debt or debt-like security or an issuer of such obligations, expressed using an established and defined ranking system.
+As described in the CRA Report, credit ratings are not recommendations to purchase, sell, or hold any security.

-THE IOSCO CODE OF CONDUCT REGARDING THE ACTIVITIES OF CREDIT RATING AGENCIES
+THE IOSCO CODE OF CONDUCT FUNDAMENTALS FOR CREDIT RATING AGENCIES